-(1) Calculated using the closing price of the common shares on the TSX Venture Exchange on December 31, 2013 of CAD\$9.23 and subtracting the exercise price of in-the-money stock options.
-These stock options have not been, and may never be, exercised and actual gains, if any, on exercise will depend on the value of the common shares on the date of exercise.
+(1) Calculated using the closing price of the common shares on the Toronto Stock Exchange on December 31, 2014 of CAD\$2.41 and subtracting the exercise price of in-the-money stock options.
+As at December 31, 2014, these stock options had not been, and may never be, exercised and actual gains, if any, on exercise will depend on the value of the common shares on the date of exercise.

-(2) The value of the unexercised in-the-money options was calculated in CAD\$ and converted to USD\$ using the exchange rate at December 31, 2013 of CAD\$1.00 = USD\$0.9402.
+(2) The value of the unexercised in-the-money options was calculated in CAD\$ and converted to USD\$ using the exchange rate at December 31, 2014 of CAD\$1.00 = USD\$0.862.

 (3) The expiry date of these stock options fell during a self-imposed blackout period for the Corporation.
-In accordance with the Corporation's Stock Option Plan, the expiry date for these stock options were extended and are exercisable for a period of ten (10) business days following the end of the Corporation's current blackout period.
+In accordance with the Corporation's Stock Option Plan, the expiry date for these stock options were extended and were exercisable for a period of ten (10) business days following the end of the Corporation's blackout period that fell on the original option expiry date.